CodeSquar/Music-Web/README.md

 # Music-Web
-Static page about music with one song available and a slider.
+Static page about music with one song available and a volume slider.